Turkish voters choose between Erdogan and Kilicdaroglu in presidential run-off - ExBulletin

 Turkey does not have exit polls, but preliminary results are expected to arrive within hours of polls closing at 5 p.m.

-The final decision could have implications far beyond Ankara as Turkey sits at the crossroads of Europe and Asia and plays a key role in NATO.
+The final decision could have implications far beyond Ankara, as Turkey sits at the crossroads of Europe and Asia, and it plays a key role in NATO.

+Erdogan has transformed his country from a mostly inward-looking nation into a geopolitical player with a foothold in hotspots such as Syria and Libya.

-Turkey vetoed Sweden’s offer to join the alliance and bought Russian missile defense systems, prompting the United States to oust Turkey from a directed fighter jet project by the United States.
-But Erdogan’s government also helped broker a crucial deal that allowed Ukrainian grain shipments and averted a global food crisis.
+His government vetoed Sweden’s offer to join NATO and purchased Russian missile defense systems, prompting the United States to oust Turkey from a planned missile plane. hunt led by the United States.
+But under Erdogan, Turkey also helped broker a crucial deal that enabled Ukrainian grain shipments and averted a global food crisis.

 The May 14 election saw an 87% turnout and strong turnout is expected again on Sunday, reflecting voters’ dedication to elections in a country where freedom of speech and assembly has been suppressed.